dotnet-project-file-analyzers/dotnet-project-file-analyzers/README.md

 ```

 ## Rules
-There packaage contains rules about the MS Build project files (including
+This package contains rules about the MS Build project files (including
 imported props), and RESX files.
 The complete overview can be found at
 [dotnet-project-file-analyzers.github.io](https://dotnet-project-file-analyzers.github.io/).